 - Digestion runs on emotion … so stay calm!
 Though you can’t consciously control the smooth muscles of your digestive system, you can influence them through what is called the autonomic nervous system.
 Not to get into too much detail, but this system is divided into sympathetic (“fight or flight”) and parasympathetic (“rest and digest”) systems.
 Each of which is significantly driven by emotions.
 As it turns out, these can also be affected by medications.
-So, your emotional state as well as your use of pharmaceuticals can affect how your digestive system works.
+So, your emotional state as well as your use of pharmaceuticals can affect how your digestive system, as a whole, works.

 When you are under stress, the sympathetic system interferes with healthy digestion because that part of your brain wants you to focus all of your energy on getting out of the stressful situation.
-So, you stop producing saliva (you get dry mouth), you may have difficulty swallowing (you have a “frog in your throat”), your stomach stops churning and it feels too acidic and bloated, and your intestines slow down dramatically and stop absorbing nutrients.
+So, you stop producing saliva (you get dry mouth), you may have difficulty swallowing (you have a “frog in your throat”), your stomach stops churning and it feels either too acidic or bloated, and your intestines slow down dramatically and stop absorbing nutrients.
 Suffice it to say that chronic stress, like the kind you might get from chronic diseases like lupus, can be rough on your digestive system – even beyond the symptoms of the disease itself.

 - “Gut feelings” are real!
 Not only does the digestive system have the brain giving it emotional signals through autonomic nerves, it also has its very own nervous system – called the enteric nervous system.
 The enteric nerves connect and surround all parts of the digestive system with each other and operate independently of the brain and spinal cord.
-These nerves are also organized around “mini-brains” called ganglia.
-All of this together means that the enteric nervous system is often described as a “second brain.”
+These nerves are also organized around “mini-brains” called All of this together means that the enteric nervous system is often described as a “second brain.”
 So, there actually is a neurological reason for what we call “gut feelings.”

 As you can see, the digestive system is surprisingly complex and can be affected by lupus and other diseases in all sorts of ways.
 It is helpful to take a look at both the general affects and specific areas of damage in order to make an accurate diagnosis of your condition, and also to help differentiate which issues are causes and which are effects.